Fleas are a common problem for almost all pet owners. They live on animals, but they also bite humans, causing stress

 Fleas are blood sucking parasites.
 They live on your dog, but they lay eggs in carpets, rugs, furnishings, skirting boards, and even in between your floor boards.

 Dormant flea eggs will hatch once the conditions are right, and the heat and vibrations from a passing pet or person can act as a trigger.
 It’s for this reason that turning on your central heating during winter can result in a flea infestation.

 Studies show that for every flea you find there are 10 flea eggs lying dormant.
 So for every 10 fleas on your dog, there could be as many as 100 eggs in your home.
 And because eggs can lie dormant for months, you need to treat your dog for fleas all year round.

-As well as being a source of discomfort for both you and your dog, fleas can also transmit certain types of worm.
-So as well as regular flea treatment for dogs, you must also keep on top of your dog’s worming treatment.
+As well as being a source of discomfort for both you and your dog, fleas can also transmit certain types of worms.
+So as well as a regular flea treatment for dogs, you must also keep on top of your dog’s worming treatment.

 How to Tell If Your Dog Has Fleas